Stephen-Gates/report-gallery/docs/matrix/index.md

 # Matrix reports

-The Matrix report shows...
+The Matrix report shows one factsheet type within a matrix of either:

+- two other factsheet types
+- another factsheet type and time

 ![Placeholder](../assets/images/matrix-thumbnail.png)

-There are three types of reports:
+There are three types of Matrix reports:

 1. [Application Matrix](application-matrix-reports.md) report shows Applications within a matrix of:
     - on the horizontal axis: Business Capabilities, Processes, or Time Frame